Bira/octopus-carnival/_drafts/wir-mm-4e-stirge.md

 their own set of measures.

-Any dark dungeon might be home to a flock of stirges, making them one of the many dangers adventurers must be wary of.
+Any dark dungeon might be home to a flock of stirges, making them one of the many dangers adventurers must always be wary of.
 A large enough flock can threaten even seasoned veterans!

 Since they're considered vermin by the people of the world, they also have all the same sinister associations worms and rats and such get.
 Particularly gross